Cinnamon Roll French Toast Bake has all of the ooey gooey goodness of warm cinnamon rolls, with the ease of an overnight breakfast casserole.

 EGG MIXTURE.
 Add the quartered cinnamon roll pieces to a medium casserole dish that has been sprayed with non-stick spray, and then pour your egg mixture over the top.
 Then cover the casserole dish with plastic wrap, and refrigerate overnight (or just refrigerate for 4-6 hours).

 BAKE.
 The dough will begin to thaw and rise while in the fridge.
 When you wake up in the morning, you can then transfer the dish to your preheated oven.
 These will continue to rise in the oven and bake up beautifully!

 You end up with the sweet, delicious flavors of cinnamon rolls, combined with the fluffy textures of French Toast.
 It’s divine.

 Several readers have asked if this cinnamon roll breakfast casserole can be made in the crock pot.
 It can be done!
 But you’ll have to make a few adjustments to the recipe.

 - Use refrigerated cinnamon rolls instead of frozen.
 If you’re using the Pillsbury 8 count kind, use two cases of them (16 rolls total).

-What type of milk should I use?
-The higher the fat content, the better.
+The higher the fat content in the milk, the better.
 But skim milk works just fine, as will any type of milk!